 Long names always sound ridiculous, but when it comes to European-style aristocratic nobles, I am willing to excuse some silliness.
 Long-ass names are a status symbol, even if they are very dumb.

 With that said, what in the world happened in Iinari Princess.
-This short manga by famed ecchi author Yumi Nakata featured a European princess coming to Japan as a transfer student and apparently coming up with multiple names was just too much of a hassle, so she just misspelled the same one a few times.
+This short manga by famed ecchi author Yumi Nakata featured a European princess coming to Japan as a transfer student.
+Apparently, coming up with multiple names was just too much of a hassle, so Nakata just misspelled the same one a few times.

 I don’t know where “Rivetaria” is supposedly located, but it’s royal family is probably the laughing stock of the European monarchies.

 Better include this one before Masaaki Tsuzuki decides to rewrite everything all over again…

 Einhard Stratos is a young girl who has inherited the memories of her long-dead ancestor, the former ruler of a nation called Shutra that has since fallen into ruin.
 Motivated to surpass her ancestor and fulfill his life’s ambition, she takes on a persona and begins picking fights with brawlers and thugs all around the city.
 The name of this persona: Heidi E.S.
 Ingvalt.

 However, E.S. is clearly just the initials of her true name and, as Heidi in the Alps taught us, Heidi is not a proper name.
 Ingvalt was also a royal, so we should probably add in the title as well.
 The total package thus comes down: Hegemon Adelheidis Einhard Stratos Ingvalt.
 A horrible mismatch of Germanic names and the first sci-fi buzzwords that came to Tzuzuki’s mind.